ldeo-glaciology/sglake-detectability/README.md

 These scripts are run from the parent directory.

 ## 3. Linear model
-The *linear-model* directory contains two files that are based on a small-perturbation approximation of the free surface model.
+The *linear-model* directory contains code that is based on a small-perturbation approximation of the free surface model.
 The model is very computationally efficient in this context, relying only on Fourier transforms and quadrature.
 They work with the lastest version of SciPy (1.6).

 The *data* subdirectory contains the ice thickness and basal sliding coefficient map (*H_beta.zarr*), and subglacial lake length/locations (*active_lake_statistics*)---see readme in the *data* directory.

-The files are:
+The programs are:

 1. **ratios.py**: Constructs volume change, lake length, and phase lag estimates for a given range of ice thickness, oscillation period, and basal sliding coefficient.